How to Sell Your Home

 Do I need a solicitor?

-How much should I sell for?
+How much should you sell for?

 When should I put my house on the market?